Request a free callback

 Paul Sankey commented, ‘It has been a privilege to act for Colin and to get to know his family.
 This has been a long battle for justice and whilst nothing can turn the clock back, the award should at least make a devastating situation more bearable.
 The burden of the last few years have been intolerable not just for Colin but for his whole family.
 Hopefully they can look forward to the future with a better quality of life."

-Slater and Gordon Lawyers is one of the UK's largest and well known clinical & medical negligence law firms with offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+Slater and Gordon Lawyers is one of the UK's largest and well known clinical & medical negligence law firms with offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.

 For a free consultation about a clinical or medical negligence compensation claim call freephone 0800 916 9049 or contact us online and we'll be happy to help you.